 Ocean Cleanup Project

-About six years ago, Boylan Slat at 17 years old, had a plan to rid the ocean of plastic and invented a machine to do just that.
-Now, just in time for Earth Day, he announced that he is almost ready to launch his ground breaking initiative designed to get rid of the “Great Pacific Garbage Patch.”
+About six years ago, Boylan Slat at 17 years old, had a plan to rid the ocean of plastic and invented the machine to do just that.
+Now, just in time for Earth Day, he announced that he is almost ready to launch his groundbreaking initiative designed to get rid of the “Great Pacific Garbage Patch.”

 If you can believe it, this patch is a massive island of trash drifting halfway between California and Hawaii, with over a trillion pieces of debris.
 It is a floating mass roughly twice the size of the state of Texas.

 Slat dropped out of college so he could bring his plans to life.
-With $2.2 million in crowdfunding for his idea, as well as millions more dollars through investors, his nonprofit Ocean Cleanup Project now employs 70 engineers, researchers and scientists dedicated to cleaning up the sea of plastic.
+With $2.2 million in crowdfunding for his idea, as well as millions of more dollars through investors, his nonprofit Ocean Cleanup Project now employs 70 engineers, researchers, and scientists dedicated to cleaning up the sea of plastic.